Web3 Employee Token Grant Structuring: Allocation, Vesting, Lockups (2026)

 Early-tax electionIf/where available (US 83(b)-type)

-Each interacts with accounting (IFRS 2 vs IAS 19, recognition over the service period) and jurisdiction-specific tax.
+Each interacts with the accounting (IFRS 2 vs IAS 19, recognition over the service period) and with jurisdiction-specific tax.
 They are design choices with consequences, not boilerplate.

 Lockup is not vesting

-• Vesting = the earning condition (service/performance) determining entitlement.
+• Vesting is the earning condition (service or performance) that determines entitlement.

-• Lockup = a transfer restriction preventing sale/movement for a period, which can run separately from and beyond vesting.
+• Lockup is a transfer restriction that prevents sale or movement for a period, and it can run separately from and beyond vesting.

 A token can be vested but still locked.
-Conflating them mis-states the accounting recognition and the holder's actual liquidity, and the tax point may turn on one or the other depending on the jurisdiction.
+Conflating the two mis-states both the accounting recognition and the holder's actual liquidity, and the tax point may turn on one or the other depending on the jurisdiction.
 Design and track them as distinct.

 The 83(b)-type election: US-specific, not universal

-An 83(b)-type election is a US tax-code concept: a recipient may elect to be taxed at grant on the value then, rather than at vest, within a strict deadline, for certain restricted-property awards.
-It is US-specific, with strict conditions and real risk — you pay tax up front on possibly illiquid property that may never vest.
-It must not be presented as a universal mechanism; other jurisdictions have their own, different rules or none.
-Treat any early-election decision as jurisdiction-specific and adviser-confirmed — this is the YMYL caution of this article.
+An 83(b)-type election is a US tax-code concept: for certain restricted-property awards, a recipient may elect to be taxed at grant on the value at that point, rather than at vest, within a strict deadline.
+It is US-specific and carries real risk, because you pay tax up front on possibly illiquid property that may never vest.
+It should not be presented as a universal mechanism; other jurisdictions have their own, different rules, or none.
+Treat any early-election decision as jurisdiction-specific and adviser-confirmed.
+This is the central YMYL caution of the article: an election made on a wrong assumption can leave a contributor taxed on tokens they never receive.

 Structure drives the accounting

-The schedule drives recognition: an equity-settled IFRS 2 award is expensed over the service period at grant-date fair value; graded vesting is effectively multiple sub-awards; forfeitures follow service-condition rules (see token vesting & cliff accounting).
-A longer cliff or graded schedule changes the expense profile, and the lockup may affect fair-value/liquidity considerations.
-Design with the recognition consequence in view — after settling the IFRS 2 vs IAS 19 scope.
+The schedule drives recognition.
+An equity-settled IFRS 2 award is expensed over the service period at grant-date fair value; graded vesting is effectively multiple sub-awards; forfeitures follow service-condition rules (see token vesting & cliff accounting).
+A longer cliff or a graded schedule changes the expense profile, and the lockup may affect fair-value and liquidity considerations.
+Design with the recognition consequence in view, after settling the IFRS 2 vs IAS 19 scope.

 Why it is an adviser question

-Each lever has legal, tax, accounting, and dilution consequences that differ by jurisdiction and by whether a special regime (e.g. French BSPCE) applies.
-A schedule efficient in one country may be penalising in another; an early election may help or harm depending on outcome and rules.
-The structuring is a deliberate, advised design — a template copied across jurisdictions is a liability, not a shortcut.
+Each lever has legal, tax, accounting and dilution consequences that differ by jurisdiction and by whether a special regime, such as the French BSPCE, applies.
+A schedule that is efficient in one country may be penalising in another; an early election may help or harm depending on the outcome and the rules.
+The structuring is a deliberate, advised design, and a template copied across jurisdictions is a liability rather than a shortcut.

 Practical guidance

-1. Design all four levers deliberately — allocation, vesting, lockup, early-election.
+1. Design all four levers deliberately: allocation, vesting, lockup and any early-election.

-2. Model lockup separately from vesting — a token can be vested-but-locked.
+2. Model the lockup separately from vesting, because a token can be vested but locked.

-3. Treat 83(b)-type as US-specific — never a universal default; jurisdiction-confirm.
+3. Treat an 83(b)-type election as US-specific, never a universal default, and confirm per jurisdiction.

-4. Design with the IFRS 2 recognition profile in view; settle scope first.
+4. Design with the IFRS 2 recognition profile in view, settling the scope first.

-5. Check special regimes (FR BSPCE) before applying a generic token-grant design.
+5. Check special regimes (such as the French BSPCE) before applying a generic token-grant design.

-6. Adviser-confirm per jurisdiction; document the chosen structure and its basis.
+6. Confirm with advisers per jurisdiction, and document the chosen structure and its basis.

-Wag3s HR tracks the designed grant — allocation, vesting/cliff, lockup-separate-from-vesting, and election status — and feeds the IFRS 2-scope recognition with an audit trail, so the structure's accounting consequence is captured while the legal/tax design stays an advised, jurisdiction-specific decision.
+Wag3s HR tracks the designed grant, the allocation, the vesting and cliff, the lockup held separately from vesting, and the election status, and feeds the IFRS 2-scope recognition with an audit trail, so the structure's accounting consequence is captured cleanly.
+The legal and tax design across jurisdictions remains an advised decision; Wag3s is built to support qualified legal and tax advisers rather than replace them.
 See the HR product page.

 Further reading